 - Leave the freezer paper attached to the paper and place the print on newspapers outside or in a well-ventilated room.

 - Coat the fabric with several light layers of Krylon Workable Fixatif (or another similar product).

 Because the toner can be thick, and the fixative adds more depth, laser printed fabric is stiff and difficult to hand quilt.
-We prefer to reserve laser printed fabric to make fabric postcards, for areas of wall hangings that will be machine quilted, and for other crafts that may not need to be quilted at all.
+You may want to reserve laser printed fabric to make fabric postcards, for areas of wall hangings that will be machine quilted, and for other crafts that may not need to be quilted at all.

-We used a laser printer to print some of the writing needed for our TARDIS quilt pattern.
+You can use a laser printer to print some of the writing needed for a TARDIS quilt pattern.